 Most of us know that ants don't prefer the winter and that they usually disappear for a few months each year here in New York state.
 But carpenter ants are different.
 They can be active all winter long.
 It isn't that they are winter ants, like false honeypot ants (known scientifically as Prenolepis imparis), which prefer near-freezing temperatures and only come out when it is cold.
-It is more that carpenter ants are able to establish their nests in the warm wood of human dwellings.
+It is more that carpenter ants can establish their nests in the warm wood of human dwellings.

 What Is Diapause?

-In nature, carpenter ants make their nests in decaying wood, places such as rotting stumps, logs, or trees.
+In nature, carpenter ants make their nests in decaying wood, such as rotting stumps, logs, or trees.
 When it starts to get cold, they will seal off their colony and become dormant.
 This dormancy is called diapause, not hibernation.
 The difference between diapause and hibernation is that activity can begin again as soon as it is warm enough.
 Just like its name implies, it is simply a pause.
 Hibernation is usually a set timeframe that a creature tucks itself away every year.
 Since carpenter ants respond to the cold by slowing down and sealing themselves in their nests, we don't see much of them until winter has passed--unless, of course, they get into our homes.

 Year-Round Protection Is The Best Solution

 Carpenter ants don't disappear in the winter.
 They can be a year-round problem for any home.
 And, a year-round problem needs a year-round solution.
-Carpenter ants are also a pest threat that is ever encroaching.
-You can't protect your home with one-time pest control service.
+Carpenter ants are also a pest threat that is ever-encroaching.
+You can't protect your home with a one-time pest control service.
 That is why we've put carpenter ant treatments into our year-round service.
 While we're protecting your New York home from over 30 common pests, we'll be making sure you have the right treatments in the right locations all year long.

 Parkway PestGuard comes with 4 annual visits, identification of pest threats and pest pressures, control for over 30 common pests, interior and exterior service, and unlimited service calls.
-This service targets all of the zones around, and inside, your home, and makes sure you have the barrier you need to resist pests.
+This service targets all of the zones around and inside your home and makes sure you have the barrier you need to resist pests.

 If you'd like to learn more about Parkway PestGuard, or our more comprehensive Parkway PestGuard+ service plans, reach out to us today.
-We'll help you get your winter bug barrier in place, and make sure your home is bug-free this winter--and every winter from now on.
-Life has enough troubles, we don't need to add carpenter ant damage.
+We'll help you get your winter bug barrier in place and make sure your home is bug-free this winter--and every winter from now on.
+Life has enough troubles; we don't need to add carpenter ant damage.
 Make this the last year you allow bugs to damage your home and make your family sick.
 We are standing by to assist you.